-The main water line that leads up to your home is under a lot of physical pressure.
-In the USA, the typical range for water pressure is between 40 and 60 PSI, with 50 being the median.
-The last thing any property owner wants is a mainline water leak.
-High-pressure water leaking into your soil can erode it, causing landscaping problems and sinkholes.
-Sometimes, it can permanently damage the foundation / slab.
-It can also waste a tremendous amount of water and drive up the utility bill.
-A professional repair by a qualified plumber is essential to prevent further loss.
+The main water line leading up to your home is subjected to significant physical pressure.
+In the United States, the typical water pressure range is between 40 and 60 PSI, with 50 being the median.
+As a property owner, the last thing you want is a main line water leak.
+High-pressure water leaks can erode soil, causing landscaping issues and sinkholes, and even permanently damage the foundation or slab.
+Moreover, such leaks can result in substantial water waste and an increased utility bill.
+To prevent further loss, it's essential to have a professional repair carried out by a qualified plumber.

 Water Line Breakages

-A water line break can happen for a variety of reasons, but age and temperature are the usual culprits.
-When there is little snow and the ground freezes, the contraction puts additional force / pressure on the main water line.
-If the water inside of the pipe freezes, it adds additional outward pressure.
-Piping materials slowly degrade over time, and become brittle, which leads to cracks and leaks.
-Installation problems, natural erosion, and ground settling can all cause mainline water breaks.
+A water line break can occur for various reasons, but the most common are age and temperature.
+During periods with little snow, the contraction of the ground due to freezing puts extra pressure on the main water line.
+If the water inside the pipe freezes, it creates additional outward pressure.
+Over time, the piping materials can degrade and become brittle, leading to cracks and leaks.
+Mainline water breaks can also be caused by installation issues, natural erosion, and ground settling.

 Signs / Symptoms of a Water Line Break